Valuing Personal Injury Accident Cases

 Miller & Zois' Results in Personal Injury Cases

 If the data above is discouraging, you might be comforted to know that our firm's average is over 20 times that of the Maryland average.
-We have won over 98% of the cases we have taken to trial and have won 75% of our medical malpractice claims (compared to the state average of 8%.
+We rarely lose.
+We have won over 98% of the cases we have taken to trial.
+We have won over 80% of our medical malpractice claims compared to the state average of 8%.
 We have won our last 5 closed medical malpractice cases in a row (one is on appeal) as of May 28, 2014.
 More importantly, this is just the cases we have had to take the trial.
 Our very best cases generally settle out-of-court.
 Insurance companies like settling the best cases and letting the weaker cases got to trial.

 The Factors That Matter in Personal Injury Cases

 As we have said above, verdict statistics and our law firms' history of big verdicts is not predictive of the results in any individual case.
 It sounds cliché but.... your case is unique.
-Figuring out what a settlement payout or verdict would be is not something you can figure out using some advanced calculus formula.
+Figuring out what a settlement payout or verdict would be is not something you can determine using some advanced calculus formula.

 You need to discuss with your lawyer the specific facts of your case and the possible defenses to your claim Then, you can come to a conclusion about what is acceptable to resolve your case.

 - the economic damages (lost wages and medical bills)

 - the amount of available insurance

 - how clear the causal connection is between your injuries and the accident